andre-ye/pub/_posts/2022-8-7-capital.md

 - Why does the capitalist continually decrease the social value of commodities?

 ## 13. Cooperation
+- Capitalist production begins when capital begins to operate across a large number of laborers and yields large quantities of products.
+That is, it emerges in scale.
+Economies of scale mark, logically and historically, capitalist production.
+- There are substantive differences that emerge between a pre-capitalist and a capitalist system.
+- Capitalism changes the conditions of production to be held and consumed, ironically, in common.
+- At scale, the value of constant capital decreases.
+- All parts of work progress simultaneously in capitalist production.
+- Labor in common plays a large role in cooperation.
+- The productive labor of power is social: the power is due to cooperation.
+The laborer 'strips off' his individuality.
+- Laborers cannot cooperate without being brought together.
+Therefore capitalsm encourages cooperation.
+- Resistance to conditions of exploitation rise with the number of cooperating labroers.
+Thus capital must counteract this resistance.
+- Thus the capitalist hands down the task of supervision to others - a special form of wage-laborer.
+Hierarchy emerges from necessary production.
+- An immanent power in capital betowed by Nature
+- Cooperation is a necessary attribute of production at scale.

 ## 14. Division of Labor and Manufacture